mozzarellathicc/attcerts/README.md

     - Click the "Update" link
         - If current firmware version is **below** 3.18.2, skip this step.
         - If current firmware version is **above** 3.18.2, upload the 3.18.2_EN.bin file and wait for the update to complete.
-6. Test if RG is vulnerable to the exploit by making sure the BGW is fully booted, then, in the **computer's** terminal, run:
+6. Test if the RG is vulnerable to the exploit.
+Make sure the BGW is fully booted, then, in the **computer's** terminal, run:
-    - `curl --ignore-content-length -X"GET a/etc/hosts" http://192.168.1.254:80`.
+    - `curl --ignore-content-length -X"GET a/etc/hosts" http://192.168.1.254:80`

-If a hosts file is printed, the exploit will work.
+    If the hosts file is printed, the exploit will work.

 ## Extract the *.der files
 To decode mfg.dat, you'll need to download the attroot2031.der, attsubca2021.der, and attsubca2030.der files.
 From the computer's terminal, run:

 `./get_rootcerts.sh`

 ## Extract mfg.dat